MicrosoftDocs/sql-docs/docs/integration-services/scale-out/scale-out-support-for-high-availability.md

 ## 9. Add the Scale Out Workers

-Now, you can add Scale Out Workers with the help of [Scale Out Manager](integration-services-ssis-scale-out-manager.md.).
+Now, you can add Scale Out Workers with the help of [Integration Services Scale Out Manager](integration-services-ssis-scale-out-manager.md).
 Enter `[SQL Server Availability Group Listener DNS name],[Port]` on the connection page.

 ## Next steps
 For more info, see the following articles: